JoseLopez36/FlyChams-ROS2-v1.4.0/ros2_ws/src/flychams_bringup/README.md

 Runtime nodes are launched by the `run.launch.py` file and perform the core functionality of the system:

 1. **Control Nodes** (from flychams_control package):
-   - `agent_control:` Controls the movement of aerial agents
+   - `drone_control:` Controls the movement of aerial agents
+   - `head_control:` Controls the heads of the agents

 2. **Perception Nodes** (from flychams_perception package):
    - `clustering:` Processes sensor data to identify and cluster targets